 1. Gem Lake at Rocky Mountain National Park

 You can hardly go wrong when choosing a winter activity within the massive confines of Rocky Mountain National Park, but snowshoeing is popular here for a few reasons: It’s easy for anyone to get the hang of, rentals are a breeze in gateway towns of Estes Park or Grand Lake, and it allows you to tread lightly through Mother Nature without overly demanding athletic distractions.
-Gem Lake (1.6 miles) is a favorite among locals and boasts 1.8 billion-year-old granite high-rise walls and views of the Continental Divide.
+The Gem Lake trail (1.6 miles) is a favorite among locals and boasts 1.8 billion-year-old granite high-rise walls and views of the Continental Divide.

-INSIDER TIP: RMNP offers some the best ranger-led snowshoe programs in the state.
+Insider Tip: RMNP offers some the best ranger-led snowshoe programs in the state.
 Two-hour excursions begin at both the west (Grand Lake) and east (Estes Park) entrances January through March.

 2. Family Weekend Getaway at Mueller State Park & Cheyenne Mountain State Park